zhogov/twemproxy-pipeline-test/README.md

-twemproxy pipelining testbench
+# twemproxy timeout testbench

+Starts twemproxy pointing to 3 redis servers, 3rd of which has 3 seconds of latency. twemproxy's read/connection timeout is only 2 seconds, so requests to 3rd server are destimed to time out.

 ```
 docker compose up
 ```

-Starts twemproxy pointing to 3 redis servers, 3rd of which has 3 seconds of latency.

 These keys point to servers 1, 2, 3 respectively
 ```